rgalanakis/pps-food-feed/README.md

 The site:

-- Is served in GitHub pages.
 - Generates a link to a feed if the feed has any fetches in the last 3 months (some menus may be for previous school years).
-- Is fronted by CloudFlare, so custom headers (in `_headers`) are generated to set a Content-Disposition header for the feeds.
+- Is built and served by Netlify, since we need Content-Disposition headers.

 For help, post an issue or contact Rob Galanakis, rob.galanakis@gmail.com